-Figure 19.
+Figure 8.19.
 Time-trajectory of spawning biomass stock status corresponding to the MPD estimates for the base case analysis for eastern Jackass Morwong.
 Approximate 95% asymptotic intervals cannot be produced for the low recruitment scenario used in the base case.

-3.1.4 Assessment outcomes
+8.4.1.4 Assessment outcomes (2021)

-The current spawning stock biomass (Figure 19) is estimated to be 15% of unfished spawning stock biomass (i.e. spawning stock biomass at the start of 2022 relative to 1988 equilibrium spawning stock biomass), apparently with limited uncertainty, (the 95% asymptotic intervals cannot be calculated for the low recruitment base case to confirm this).
-The updated assessment estimates that the stock status first fell below $B{20}$ in 2013 and has remained below $B{20}$ ever since.
+The current spawning stock biomass (Figure 8.19) is estimated to be 15% of unfished spawning stock biomass (i.e. spawning stock biomass at the start of 2022 relative to 1988 equilibrium spawning stock biomass), apparently with limited uncertainty, (the 95% asymptotic intervals cannot be calculated for the low recruitment base case to confirm this).
+The updated assessment estimates that the stock status first fell below B{20} in 2013 and has remained below B{20} ever since.
 In comparison, the last full assessment in 2018 (Day and Castillo-Jordán, 2018a) estimated the 2016 spawning biomass to be 35% of the 1988 equilibrium spawning stock biomass, with an expectation of continued recovery through to 2019.
 The current assessment estimates that the stock has a gradual decline for the first 30 years of the fishery, in contrast to the 2018 assessment results which estimated a much flatter trajectory in the same time period.
 The stock biomass then follows a variable trajectory through until the mid-1970s, followed by a steady decline through to 2020.
-In 1986, the stock was estimated to first fall below the adjusted target reference point, $B{48}$ , relative to the 1988 equilibrium biomass, and in 2000 it first falls below the limit reference point, $B{20}$ , and has remained below $B{20}$ ever since.
+In 1993, the stock first falls below the 1988 equilibrium spawning stock biomass, in 2003, the stock was estimated to first fall below the adjusted target reference point, B{48} , relative to the 1988 equilibrium biomass, and in 2013 it first falls below the limit reference point, B{20} , and has remained below B{20} ever since.

-In the 2018 stock assessment, seven of the last nine estimated recruitment events were below average (Figure 20 and Figure 21), with the other two only just above average (2010 and 2012).
-These recruitment deviations have been revised and all nine of these recruitment events, in addition to the three additional newly estimated recruitment events (2013-2015), are all estimated below average (the most recent 12 recruitments estimated to be below average), even with the productivity shift model implemented, as first accepted in the 2011 stock assessment model (Figure 21).
+In the 2018 stock assessment, seven of the last nine estimated recruitment events were below average (Figure 8.20 and Figure 8.21), with the other two only just above average (2010 and 2012).
+These recruitment deviations have been revised and all nine of these recruitment events, in addition to the three additional newly estimated recruitment events (2013-2015), are all estimated below average (the most recent 12 recruitments estimated to be below average), even with the productivity shift model implemented, as first accepted in the 2011 stock assessment model (Figure 8.21).

-Figure 20.
+Figure 8.20.
 Recruitment estimation for the base case analysis.
-Top left: Time-trajectories of estimated recruitment numbers for the low recruitment base case; top right : the standard errors of recruitment deviation estimates; bottom left: time-trajectories of estimated recruitment numbers with approximate 95% asymptotic intervals for the modified base case, with average recruitment from 2016 onwards; bottom right: bias adjustment.
+Top left: Time-trajectories of estimated recruitment numbers for the low recruitment base case; top right: the standard errors of recruitment deviation estimates; bottom left: time-trajectories of estimated recruitment numbers with approximate 95% asymptotic intervals for the modified base case, with average recruitment from 2016 onwards; bottom right: bias adjustment.